vitorhirata/lake-eutrophication-resilience/README.md

-# Resilience metrics comparison
+# Lake Eutrophication Resilience

-Project comparing resilience metrics from different models.
+This project compares standard resilience metrics from ecology with pathway diversity.
+We use a lake eutrophication model to implement this metrics.

 ## Setup
 Install julia up and download the latest version of julia: